 Speech therapy for toddlers often includes play-based sessions and activities embedded in daily routines.
 Parents learn practical strategies to support language development during everyday interactions, helping their child progress in fun and meaningful ways.

-Does your child replace specific sounds with other sounds?
+Does your child replace some letter sounds with others?

-Does your child pull you towards objects instead of use words to communicate?
+Does your child pull you towards objects to show you what they want?